ArturVuilov1992/rsschool-cv/cv.md

 - Rs School (Frontend Developer)

 ###English language skills
 My English is fluent and perfect.
-I am a professional guide in Moscow and a teacher.
+I am a former English teacher and professional guide in Moscow and Saint-petersburg.